 An address is like your identity on the blockchain.
 It identifies whether the address is related to a wallet address, smart contract, or transaction hash.
 There are 2 types of addresses: Externally Owned Addresses (basically your wallet address) and Contract Addresses.

 Externally Owned Address

-The Ethereum address is the "public" address that you would need to receive funds from another party.
-To access funds in the address, you must have its private key.
+Basically, the Ethereum address is the "public" address that you would need to receive funds from another party through the Ethereum network.
+This means if the network is on a different network, the fund will not appear in the recipient's wallet address.
+It is important to make sure that the address supports the fund and the network used to send the fund.
+Also, to access funds in the address, you must have its private key.
 Kindly exercise duty of care when handling your private key as they can be used to access all the funds in an address.

 Contract address refers to the address hosting a collection of code on the Ethereum blockchain that executes functions.
 These functions of a contract address are executed when a transaction with associated input data (contract interaction) is made to it.